udelcodes/udelcodes.github.io/cyber1/steps-to-bruteforce.md

 ## Login to CSLabs

  - Sign into CyberSecLabs using a valid email address or a google account.
- - Once signed in, on the top left select the LESSONS tab
+ - Once signed in, join a class using token `T7HamC6WFORi`
- - Select the "term" lesson to access the terminal for today.
+ - Then select the lesson for the Summer of Cyber

 ## Now, let's use the Terminal!